Aston Martin Vanquish: Third generation (2024–present)

 On 2 September 2024, Aston Martin unveiled the third-generation Vanquish, powered by a new twin-turbo 5.2-litre V12, mated to an eight-speed ZF gearbox.
 The V12 has been completely re-engineered from the original, which debuted in the DB11 in 2016, featuring a new block, heads, intakes, exhaust ports, and turbochargers.
 It now produces 835 PS and 738 lbft of torque.
 The same engine is used in the Valour and Valiant models, using different calibrations strategies to achieve the target performance levels.

 The car uses a modified version of the platform that underpins the DB12 and Vantage, with a longer wheelbase to accommodate the larger V12 engine.
 At 1774 kg, it is 89 kg heavier than the DB12.
 The third-generation Vanquish accelerates from 0–62 mph in 3.2 seconds, and has a top speed of 214 mph.
-The third-generation will be limited to under 1,000 units each year, with the first deliveries scheduled to begin toward the end of 2024.
+Production of the third-generation will be limited to under 1,000 units each year.

 Aston Martin unveiled a convertible version of the Vanquish, called the Vanquish Volante, on 25 March 2025.
 With a kerb weight of 1869 kg, the Volante is 95 kg heavier than the coupé.
 The Volante accelerates from 0–100 km/h (0–62 mph) in 3.4 seconds, and has the same top speed as the coupé of 214 mph.